LinnSilver/make-a-quiz-pj3/README.md

 ### Create a quiz
 When the user chooses to create a quiz, the app will ask the user to write the first question.
 After that, it asks the user to write a response.
 For each answer the user writes, it will ask if the user wants to add another answer.
 When the user chooses not to add more answers, it will ask which of the answers was correct, and then ask if the user wants to add another question.
 When the user no longer wants to add more questions, it will save the quiz to the json file.
+When the user plays in Python Terminal in herokuapp, the quiz will be saved temporarily.

 If the user chooses a too short name for his quiz or an abbreviated question/answer, he will be asked again to make another attempt with a specified minimum number of letters.
 If the user accidentally fills in blanks, either before or after or only, these will be ignored.
 In the case of an insufficient answer, the user will be asked to try again.